 CBD is totally optional in this recipe.
 But if you are going to incorporate CBD I recommend, Mowellens Inner Peace.
 It is completely tasteless and odorless.

-I recommend 20 MG. of CBD per energy bite.
+I recommend 20 milligrams of CBD per energy bite.